If you are looking for a purely rationalistic discussion on Parmenides’ philosophy and his idea of eternal being, you have come to the wrong place.

 “The fate of our times is characterized by rationalization and intellectualization and, above all, by the disenchantment of the world.”

 How can meditating on the concept of Being enable us to once again view the world with awe and enchantment?
-Please comment below.
+Please comment below and don’t forget to subscribe.
 Thank you!

 - Tserkezis, Eleftherios, “Would the Oracle of Delphi really speak prophesies as riddles, or is that just modern media?”
 August 28, 2019